-90 (1) If authorized by the policies of the police service board, a chief of police may appoint persons as police cadets to undergo training.
+90 (1) If authorized by the policies of the police service board, a chief of police may appoint employees of the board who are under the direction of the chief of police as police cadets to undergo training.

-(2) If authorized by the policies of the Minister, the Commissioner may appoint persons as police cadets to undergo training.
+(2) If authorized by the policies of the Minister, the Commissioner may appoint persons employed under Part III of the Public Service of Ontario Act, 2006 who are under the direction of the Commissioner as police cadets to undergo training.